faheempp/practisepage/README.md

 # DQ
-This a clone of Dulquer Salmaan's website.
+This is a clone of Dulquer Salmaan's website.
 I tried to style his website in a different way.
-His original website is www.dulquer.com
+Original website is www.dulquer.com